Watermark (Enya album): Background

-In March 1987, the 25-year-old Enya released her self-titled debut solo album Enya on BBC Records in the United Kingdom and on Atlantic Records in the United States.
+In March 1987, then 25-year-old Enya released her self-titled debut solo album Enya on BBC Records in the United Kingdom and on Atlantic Records in the United States.
 It was originally produced as the soundtrack to the BBC2 documentary series The Celts, with Enya and her recording partners of five years, manager, arranger and producer Nicky Ryan and his wife, lyricist Roma Ryan.
 It was a mild commercial success, peaking at number 69 in the United Kingdom.
 Soon after its release Rob Dickins, then chairman of Warner Music UK, became a fan of the album, playing it "every night before I went to bed".
 Weeks later, he met Enya and the Ryans at a chance meeting at the year's Irish Recorded Music Association Awards in Dublin where Dickins learned Enya was considering signing with a rival label, prompting him to attract her to Warner.
 After a period of negotiations, Dickins signed Enya, granting her wish for complete artistic freedom without interference from management or deadlines to have albums finished.
 Dickins later said, "Sometimes you sign an act to make money, and sometimes you sign an act to make music.
 This was clearly the latter ...
 I just wanted to be involved with this music."
 In the process, Enya departed from Atlantic and signed to the Warner-led Geffen Records to handle distribution in North America.